Skip to main content

 Does Tenzir run on-premise?

 Yes, Tenzir can run on premise and support fully air-gapped environments.
-The Sovereign Edition allows you to deploy the entire platform in a dockerized environment, such as Docker Compose.
+The Sovereign Edition allows you to deploy the entire platform in a Dockerized environment, such as Docker Compose.

 Does Tenzir offer cloud-native nodes?